-- 1. The Commission continued its efforts throughout the period of this report to carry out its task of checking the entry of fresh military personnel and war material as laid down in Chapter II and Chapter VI of the Geneva Agreement.
+1. The Commission continued its efforts throughout the period of this report to carry out its task of checking the entry of fresh military personnel and war material as laid down in Chapter II and Chapter VI of the Geneva Agreement.
 Article 9 of the Geneva Agreement states that "Upon the entry into force of the present Agreement and in accordance with the declaration made at the Geneva Conference by the Royal Government of Laos on 20 July 1954, the introduction into Laos of Armaments, munitions and military equipment of all kinds is prohibited, with the exception of a specified quantity of armaments in categories specified as necessary for defence of Laos", and in Article 27 (c) the International Commission is charged to "supervise, at ports and airfields and along all the frontiers of Laos, the implementation of the provisions regulating the introduction into Laos of military personnel and war materials".
 Article 26 gives the location of fixed teams of the Commission and asks the Commission to set up mobile inspection teams in certain circumstances.
 The combined operation of these articles led to several complicated results.
 It was evident that complete supervision and control of the land border of Laos of about 4000 K.M. was quite beyond the resources in men and material at the disposal of the Commission.
-It was doubted therefore if such a scaling of the border in order to prevent unauthorised importation of foreign troops military equipment was indeed contemplated in the Geneva Agreement.
-Specific complaints could be investigated generally after lapse of time and usual difficulties concerning transport, weather, interpreters, witnesses, etc., continued to surround these and other investigations of the Commission. - 2.
-As mentioned in the Second Interim Report Instructions had been issued to the Commission's teams regarding checking of Royal Laotian Government military convoys coming into the country.
+It was doubted therefore if such a sealing of the border in order to prevent unauthorised importation of foreign troops and military equipment was indeed contemplated in the Geneva Agreement.
+Specific complaints could be investigated generally after lapse of time and usual difficulties concerning transport, weather, interpreters, witnesses, etc., continued to surround these and other investigations of the Commission.

+2. As mentioned in the Second Interim Report Instructions had been issued to the Commission's teams regarding checking of Royal Laotian Government military convoys coming into the country.
 These instructions were amended in the light of the experience gained and fresh instructions were issued in October 1955.
 The Commission's teams at Pakse and Savannakhet had been checking such convoys as were reported to them by the Royal Laotian Government.
 Reports of their check have been examined and collated by the Commission.

 3. The Royal Government had been requested by the Commission to submit a detailed statement of armaments and military equipment for the Royal Laotian Government Army to be introduced into Laos during the year 1956 as well as monthly forecasts in order that the actual check carried out by the teams could be compared.
 These forecasts, however, were not sent by the Royal Government during the period under review and their attention was drawn to this in the Commission's letter dated 7 June, 1956 (Annexure 21).
+4. In another letter (Annexure 22) dated the same day, the Commission stated that in March 1956 the Commission's team at Pakse reported difficulties it had experienced in the checking of convoys.
+The information given to the team was inaccurrate and not susceptible to checking.
+The Commission drew the attention of the Royal Government to this and requested the strict adherence to the procedure drawn up previously to avoid recurrence of such incidents.